Academic questions should be addressed to the Office of the Registrar, 707-826-4101, first floor, Student & Business

-Anyone who is not formally admitted to the university may participate in regular university classes for the fall and spring semesters on a space-available basis.
+Anyone who is not formally admitted to the university may participate in regular university classes on a space-available basis.

-If you were regularly enrolled at HSU during the previous semester (6 months), Open university enrollment is not permitted.
-Registration is easy - formal admission and transcripts are not required.
+If you were regularly enrolled at Cal Poly Humboldt during the previous semester (6 months), Open university enrollment is not permitted.
+Registration is easy -- formal admission and transcripts are not required.

 Open University courses taken through Extended Education & Global Engagement will count in Undergraduate/Graduate units earned, grade point average and residence credit.

 A maximum of 24 semester units in Open University earned through Extended Education & Global Engagement in non-matriculated status may be applied toward a bachelor's degree, and no more than eight units may apply to the master's degree.)

-The Over 60 Program is offered to those age 60 and over, for registration in up to six units of regular Cal Poly Humboldt classes for a small fee.
+The Over 60 Program is for California residents age 60 and over, for registration in up to six units of regular Cal Poly Humboldt classes for a small fee.
 The program is offered through the College of Extended Education & Global Engagement.